newroco/mail2deck/README.md

 * In this tutorial email address for Deck Bot will be: <code>bot@ncserver.com</code>

 ## 1) Assign Deck Bot to the board.
+Deck Bot must be assigned and must have edit permission inside the board.

 ## 2) Mail subject & content
 Let's assume you want to add a card with title "Update website logo" on board "Website" and stack "To do".
 You can do this in two ways.